Quantitative Graded Semantics and Spectra of Behavioural Metrics: Expressivity Criteria

-\end{defn} \begin{example} \begin{enumerate}[wide] \item Initiality itself is an initiality invariant.
-If~$\Phi$ is initiality, then we say `initial-type' for `$\Phi$-type'. \item We say that $\mathfrak{A}\subseteq\MET(X,\Omega)$ is \emph{normed isometric} if whenever $d(x,y)>\epsilon$ for $x,y \in X$ and $\epsilon>0$, then there is some $f \in \mathfrak A$ such that $|f(x)-f(y)|> \epsilon$ and $f(x)\vee f(y)=1$.
-Normed isometry is an initiality invariant. \end{enumerate} \end{example} \begin{theorem}[Expressiveness] Let~$\Phi$ be an initiality invariant, and suppose that a graded logic $\mathcal{L}$ is both $\Phi$-type depth-0 separating and $\Phi$-type depth-1 separating.
-Then $\mathcal{L}$ is expressive. \end{theorem} \begin{remark} Our definition of separation differs from that of previous instantiations of the framework of graded semantics in several ways.
-Most obvious is the parametrization by a property $\Phi$.
-Choosing a $\Phi$ other than initiality amounts to strengthening the induction hypothesis in the inductive proof of Theorem~\ref{thm:main}.
-We will see that this is needed even in very simple examples.

-Moreover, we have phrased separation in terms of the specific canonical algebras $M_n1$ on which it is needed, rather than on unrestricted canonical algebras like in previous work~\cite{DBLP:conf/concur/DorschMS19,DBLP:conf/lics/FordMS21}.
-This phrasing is maybe less elegant but on the other hand occasionally allows exploiting additional properties of $M_n1$.
-In particular, we will use that for graded monads $M_n=TF^nX$ arising from Kleisli distributive laws (Example~\ref{expl:graded-monads}.\ref{item:kleisli}), $M_n1$ is free as an $M_0$-algebra. \end{remark}
+has property $\Phi$, where $\appModal{L}{g}\colon A_1 \to \Omega$ is the (by canonicity, unique) morphism extending the $M_0$-algebra morphism $g$ to an $M_1$-algebra morphism $A\to\rsem L$ (\autoref{def:graded-logic}). \end{defn} \begin{theorem}[Expressivity] Let~$\Phi$ be an initiality invariant, and suppose that a graded logic $\mathcal{L}$ is both $\Phi$-type depth-0 separating and $\Phi$-type depth-1 separating.
+Then $\mathcal{L}$ is expressive. \end{theorem} \begin{remark} Our definition of separation differs from notions used for two-valued logics~\cite{DBLP:conf/concur/DorschMS19,DBLP:conf/lics/FordMS21} and for quantitative graded semantics induced by Eilenberg-Moore distributive laws~\cite{DBLP:journals/corr/abs-2307-14826}, which overall have turned out to be much more well-behaved than the more general setting of the present work.
+The most obvious novelty is the use of an initiality invariant~$\Phi$ strengthening the induction hypothesis in the inductive proof of \autoref{thm:main}.
+We will see that this is needed even in very simple examples in our more general setting.
+Moreover, we have phrased separation in terms of the specific canonical algebras $M_n1$ on which it is needed, rather than on unrestricted canonical algebras.
+This allows exploiting additional properties of $M_n1$, e.g.\ that for graded monads $M_n=TF^n$ arising from Kleisli distributive laws (\autoref{expl:graded-monads}), $M_n1$ is free as an $M_0$-algebra.